> About:

 > Academic Program:

 Matt’s program is part of CTAE in the state of Georgia and follows a pathway consisting of three courses: Introduction to Healthcare Science, Essentials of Biotechnology, and Applications of Biotechnology.
-The program has been active at his school for several years and now averages over 60 students per semester in the Essentials or Applications of Biotechnology courses.
+The program has been active at his school for several years and now averages more than 60 students per semester in the Essentials or Applications of Biotechnology courses.
 As the sole biotech teacher in his district, it is up to Matt—along with the support of his administration—to keep the program relevant and thriving.

 > Content Area: